taylorhessel/spongify/README.md

 Spongify
 =========

 Spongify your strings by making them as obnoxious as possible.
-Memes.

 ## Installation